Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Trading under Collateralization and Close-Out Netting

-\begin{remark} {\bf (Settlement liquidity risk)} The pricing equation \eqref{eq:contcollfor} is valid for contracts collateralized in foreign currency, and it is based on the possibility of changing measure from the foreign risk-neutral measure to the domestic one.
+The pricing equation \eqref{eq:contcollfor} is valid for contracts collateralized in foreign currency, and it is based on the possibility of changing measure from the foreign risk-neutral measure to the domestic one.
 From a practical point of view this means that each counterparty can fund herself in foreign currency in the spot FX market without additional costs.

 Yet, most domestic financial institutions cannot hold accounts directly with Central Banks of foreign states, so that they are forced to use the services of one or more custodian agents to hold their government and agency securities, see \cite{Bech2012}.
 Moreover, domestic financial institutions may suffer constraints on borrowing in the uncollateralized foreign inter-bank market, if foreign financial institutions are less willing to lend money, due to increased counterparty risk or liquidity needs, see \cite{Baba2009}.

-Thus, an additional basis due to such settlement liquidity risk should be added to discount factors appearing in the pricing equation \eqref{eq:contcollfor}. \end{remark}
+Thus, an additional basis due to such settlement liquidity risk should be added to discount factors appearing in the pricing equation \eqref{eq:contcollfor}.